danielmakin/NoMoreAlzheimersDisease/README.md

     * `PreProcessing.ipynb`, `PreProcessing2.ipynb`: These are the Respective Data Pre-Processing Files.
         * Located in `PreProcessingFiles/`
         * `PreProcessingFiles/PreProcecssingPy.py` Contains the Logic used for these Jupyter Notebooks.
-    * `PreProcessingFiles/Data`: This Houses any PreProcessing (Actual Raw Data), This includes Method Files that May have been used for Analysis.
+    * `PreProcessingFiles/Data`: This Houses any PreProcessing (Actual Raw Data).

 * Classifiers:
     * This Module is Used for All Classification Issues and Relies upon the `sklearn` library.
     * `MyClassifier.py` is the Base class that Also houses Some Useful Modules used by all.
     * `MyMLP`, `MyRF`, `MySVM` Have each been derived from `MyClassifier.py`.

+* Data Sources:
+    * Method Files were Downloaded to Support the Merging of Files, These Can Be Found at `PreProcessingFiles/Data/PlasmaMethods`.
+    * Data was Sourced from [ADNI](https://adni.loni.usc.edu/)

 ## Necessary Modules
 * sklearn